Superrehtard/old_diaspora_wiki/Message-Formatting.md

 Diaspora supports a number of ways to format messages.
 These are basically a part of the description language  [Markdown](http://de.wikipedia.org/wiki/Markdown).

+## Paragraphs ##

+Paragraphs are separated by blank lines.

+    This is one paragraph.

+    This is another.

+Sometimes the line breaks are important, such as when you're entering poetry.
+Simply hit the `ENTER` key within a paragraph should have the desired results.

+    Roses are red.
+    Violets are blue.
+    I am very bad at poetry.

+Indenting the lines of a paragraph by four spaces will result in a block of preformatted text, which is handy for code samples.

+    Hey guys, look at my code!

+        10 PRINT "HELLO"
+        20 GOTO 10

 ## Links ##
 Full URLs, for example http://example.org , are automatically converted into links.
 This also works for ftp:// like ftp://example.org .
 Furthermore, everything starting with www. is converted into a link, for example www.example.org.